qqlvl/CopikaAI/README.md

 ## 💠 New Features

--&nbsp;&nbsp; 💾 Parsing Solana blockchain
+-   💾 Parsing Solana blockchain
--&nbsp;&nbsp; 📟 On-chain analysis
+-   📟 On-chain analysis
--&nbsp;&nbsp; 🖇️ Copytrading
+-   🖇️ Copytrading
--&nbsp;&nbsp; 🪪 Publication of transaction data and PNL
+-   🪪 Publication of transaction data and PNL